Friday, May 9, 2025

 · Colored with Spectrum Noir Classique markers and Sakura Gelly Roll white gel pen

-· All other items from my stash.
+· Scrap of velvet, cardstock, oval template, other misc. items and tools from my stash.

 Entered into:

-myasperations 3-19-25
+myasperations 5-8-25

 Supplies: